Home

 The purpose of this project was to update the content of the AASHTO-ARTBA-AGC Task Force 13 Luminaire Guide and to put the guide on-line as a searchable database of crash tested luminaire designs.

-Recommended Procedures for Verification and Validation of Computer Simulations used for Roadside Safety Applications (NCHRP 22-24)
+NCHRP Project 22-24: Recommended Procedures for Verification and Validation of Computer Simulations used for Roadside Safety Applications

 A computer program was developed that compares the data collected in a crash test to the results of a finite element analysis.
 Quantitative measures were developed to rank the result allowing engineers to determine how much confidence they can have in their computer simulations.
 The results of this research were published in 2011 as NCHRP Web Document 179, which is available here: Procedures for Verification and Validation of Computer Simulations Used for Roadside Safety Applications